leanswift/leanswift.github.io/mobile/src/pages/po-inspection.md

 Choose the location code for the approved quantity from the drop-down, enter/scan approved quantity, and enter the remarks.

-If all details have entered a slider will be shown, on the slide to confirm the item inspection details will be submitted in M3.
+If all details have entered a slider will be shown, on sliding the slide to confirm the item inspection details will be submitted in M3.

 <img src="../images/PI/3.gif" alt="settings" style="zoom:100%;" />